bhavesh05/ARrival/README.md

 # ARrival

-ARRival is Augmented Reality Bus Schedules mobile app, developed as part of P532 Object Oriented Software Development course.
-The app uses Kudan AR SDK and Firebase Realtime database for the backend and was developed using Android SDK.
+ARRival is an augmented reality bus schedules mobile app for android which uses device location and time to display bus schedules at the nearest bus stop.